Oatmeal Raisin Cookies

 Substitute

 for the raisins.
-Chop these very finely in the food processor with 1/4 C of the sugar and 1/4 C of the oats.
+Chop these very finely in the food processor with 1/4 cup of the sugar and 1/4 cup of the oats (the sugar and oats help keep the fruit from sticking into a thick pasty mess).

 Return to Recipe Index